Who can see my posts and replies in Mastodon? How do I choose post visibility settings? How do I send DMs in Mastodon?

 • The Mastodon equivalent of “Likes” are “Favourites”, click the star ⭐ to favourite a post.
 Favouriting tells the author that you liked their post, but does not affect the post’s visibility at all.

 • The Mastodon equivalent of a “Re-Tweet” is a “Boost” (and some apps call it a “Re-Blog”).
-To boost a post, click the circular arrows 🔃 underneath it.
+To boost a post, click the circular arrows icon 🔃 or the rocket ship 🚀.
 Boosted posts will appear in the timeline of everyone who follows you, and boosting will also help a post appear on the trending posts chart in the Explore tab.
 Boosts are the only way to make a post more visible.

 • There’s also a third option called “Bookmarks” which lets you keep a private list of posts you want to read later.
 Only you can see your bookmarks, the people you bookmark do not know about it.
 To bookmark a post click ⋯ underneath the post and then “Bookmark” (some interfaces will also show a bookmark logo which you can click instead).

-You can see all your past Boosts by browsing your profile page, they will be mixed in with your own posts in chronological order.
+You can see all your past Boosts by browsing your profile page, they will be mixed in with your own posts in chronological order based on when you boosted them.

 ↩ Back to the front page

-You can search for posts on Mastodon by typing ordinary words or hashtags or emoji into the search box:
+You can search for posts and profiles on Mastodon by typing ordinary words or hashtags or emoji into the search box.
+Select the type of result you want (posts, accounts, hashtags) and then browse through the results.

-• To search on the official app, tap the magnifying glass icon at the bottom of the screen, and type in the search box at the top of the screen.
+• On the official app, tap the magnifying glass icon at the bottom of the screen, and type in the search box at the top of the screen.
 The results will appear below it.

-• To search on your server’s website, type into the search box and press enter.
+• On your server’s website, if you’re using a computer type into the search box at the top and press enter.
 The results will appear beside or below the search box, depending on your window size.
+(Note that some servers have the search box in the top left of the screen, others in the top right.)

 • Third party apps will have various interfaces for search, but they’re usually quite obvious, using a magnifying glass icon or the word “search”.
 (One exception is Toot! which has its search function bizarrely hidden away in the ⋯ menu in the top right corner.)